ankitiscracked/voicecn/examples/cloudflare-worker/README.md

-# useVoice Cloudflare Worker Example
+# usevoiceai Cloudflare Worker Example

 This worker shows how to wire the shared useVoice `VoiceSessionManager` into the Cloudflare Durable Object adapter while using the provider packages: